Abbilville/esempeha-se/README.md

 2.  **Backend**: Django framework handling HTTP requests, business logic.
 3.  **Search**: OpenSearch is used as the search engine backend.
 Documents are indexed and queried using the `opensearch-py` library.
 4.  **LLM Integration**: A HuggingFace Inference API (e.g., Meta-Llama-3-8B-Instruct) is used to generate summaries from the top search results.
-5.  **Dataset**: The system uses the `nfcorpus` dataset from `ir-datasets`, which focuses on medical information, particularly from NutritionFacts.org.
+5.  **Dataset**: The system uses the `BeIR/scifact` dataset (corpus component) from Hugging Face, loaded using the `datasets` library.
+This dataset contains scientific documents.

 ## Prerequisites